Skip to content ↓

 Unseen Poetry

-Every half-term, all students in Years 10 and 11 will be assessed in line with the AQA examination criteria as well as having the opportunity to sit mock examinations in a formal examination environment at the end of Year 10 as well as during the autumn and spring terms of Year 11.
+All students in Years 10 and 11 are assessed every half-term in line with AQA examination criteria.
+Pupils also complete formal mock examinations at the end of Year 10 and during the autumn and spring terms of Year 11.

-All of the GCSE Literature examinations are closed book.
-This means they need to revise them regularly throughout Year 10 and Year 11.
+All GCSE English Literature examinations are closed book.
+This means that pupils are expected to revise texts regularly throughout Year 10 and Year 11 in order to develop secure knowledge and confidence for the final examinations.

 GCSE English Literature specification AQA | GCSE | English Literature | Introduction